DAAily/daailyapis-python-client/README.md

 Increment version by doing the following steps (ensure you have gcloud installed and authenticated):

 - Manually increment the version in `daaily/version.py`.
-Check the naming convension at https://github.com/DAAily/daailyapis-python-client/releases
+Check the naming convention at https://github.com/DAAily/daailyapis-python-client/releases
 - Merge the new changes (including the version increment) into the main branch (production).
 - Run the following: